caulfield/elasticquery/README.md

 2. [MultiMatch][es_search] filter.
 [Usage][search_examples]
 3. [Range][es_range] filter.
 [Usage][range_examples]

-#### Note!
-After first releases of elasticuqery it has scarce support of options and methods.
-Pull requests and issues with your ideas are welcome!

 ### Extended instruction
 There are multiple ways to organize your query, using chaining calls, or custom filters.
 Better custom filters support in progress now.